myrahmoun/handbook/kempner_computing_handbook/s2_swe_for_research/collaborative_code_development.md

 - Approve when ready, even if minor suggestions remain
 - Use "Request Changes" sparingly, for significant issues only

-*Review Checklist*
-- [ ] Code follows Kempner style guidelines
-- [ ] Logic is correct and handles edge cases
-- [ ] Tests are comprehensive and meaningful
-- [ ] Documentation updated
-- [ ] No sensitive data or credentials exposed
-- [ ] Issue references are descriptive, not just numbers

 **Repository Organization**

 *Essential Files*